felixschndr/bedsensor-for-home-assistant-with-esphome/README.md

 # Installation and Configuration

-In this project we will use the an ESP-32 development board which can be acquired on different platforms like [Amazon](https://www.amazon.com/s?k=ESP32) or [AliExpress](https://www.aliexpress.us/w/wholesale-esp32.html) for less then $10.
+In this project we will use the an ESP-32 development board which can be acquired on different platforms like [Amazon.com](https://www.amazon.com/s?k=ESP32), [Amazon.de](https://www.amazon.de/s?k=esp32) or [AliExpress](https://www.aliexpress.us/w/wholesale-esp32.html) for less then $10.

+I suggest that you look for a microcontroller that uses USB-C instead of micro-USB to be more future-proof.
+> Unfortunately, I did not explicitly check for this when I ordered my ESP32, so I am stuck with micro-USB.
+Don't make the same mistake I did.
 ## Setup of ESPHome
 There are multiple ways to use ESPHome.
 For testing purposes and initialization of the microcontroller it is possible to use a web hosted version of ESPHome available at [https://web.esphome.io/](https://web.esphome.io/).
 However this is only a lite variant of ESPHome.
 For bigger projects it is recommended to self-host ESPHome.
 There are two ways of doing this: